 The third Indian rider was Senior Engine Calibration Technician at Indian, Dan Gervais.
 Riding a lightly modified 2015 Indian Scout in the Modified-Gasoline 1350cc class, Dan set a top speed of 154.354mph, just beating the previous record of 153mph.

-As the team prepare to run the bike at Bonneville Salt Flats, Indian have released a short video recounting the life of Burt Munro, and just how much he means to Indian Motorcycle.
+As the team prepared to run the bike at Bonneville Salt Flats, Indian released a short video recounting the life of Burt Munro, and just how much he means to Indian Motorcycle.

-The video, titled 'Spirit of Munro' is the first part of a multi-part series and can be seen below:
+The video, titled 'Spirit of Munro' is the first part of a multi-part series, all of which can be seen below:

 A tough time at Bonneville